Supreme Court divides on when a shooting by police can be considered excessive force

 But Kagan said there was plenty to link Ford to those states.

-“By every means imaginable — among them, billboards, TV and radio spots, print ads, and direct mail — Ford urges Montanans and Minnesotans to buy its vehicles,” Kagan wrote, adding “Ford works hard to foster ongoing connections to its cars’ owners.”
+“By every means imaginable — among them, billboards, TV and radio spots, print ads, and direct mail — Ford urges Montanans and Minnesotans to buy its vehicles,” Kagan wrote, adding, “Ford works hard to foster ongoing connections to its cars’ owners.”

 Both accidents occurred in 2015.
 Markkaya Gullett was killed in Montana when the tread separated from a tire on a 1996 Ford Explorer.
 Adam Bandemer suffered brain damage in Minnesota when the air bag in a Crown Victoria in which he was a passenger failed to inflate, the opinion said.